BrainAnnex/brain-annex/README.md

 Clone the repository to either your local machine or to your server.

+To clone to a Windows machine, we recommend using the awesome program GitHub Desktop.

-To clone on a Linux machine - after doing an SSH connection to it, if remote - you may use commands
+To clone to a Linux machine - if remote, after doing an SSH connection to it - you may use commands
 such as (change the location directory, if desired):

     cd /
     sudo mkdir brain_annex
     sudo git clone --verbose --config http.sslVerify=false https://github.com/BrainAnnex/brain-annex.git brain_annex
+    (If git is not already installed, install it with:   sudo apt-get install git)

 **Python 3.7+**

-We test on Python 3.7/3.8 (3.6 *might* work - not tested - but not any earlier version, because of the use of Python f-strings.)
+We test on Python 3.7/3.8 (3.6 *might* work - not tested - but not any earlier version, because of the use of Python "f-strings.")
 Make sure that you have the right version of Python installed.

     python3 --version       (on Linux)